shreyasmp/Github-MVVM-Compose-Retrofit-Dagger-Coil-Kotlin_DSL_withTests/Readme.md

-I used the Android TopBar Search for finding the repository with help of its state flows and after retrieving the data, show to UI using Composable View Components one for Item List card view and Lazy Column Search List
+I used the Android TopBar Search for finding the repository with help of its state flows and after retrieving the data, show to UI using Composable View Components one for Item List card view which is used in Lazy Column Search List and another for Detailed View.

 ![alt text](images/GitHubRepo_List.gif)